i-VRESSE/bartender/docs/user_management.md

   * In redirect URL replace `orcidsandbox` with `orcid`.
   * In `.env` replace `_ORCIDSANDBOX_` with `_ORCID_`

-## EGI Checkin login
+## EGI Check-in login

-The web service can be configured to login with your [EGI Checkin](https://aai.egi.eu/) account.
+The web service can be configured to login with your [EGI Check-in](https://aai.egi.eu/) account.

 To enable perform following steps:

-1. This web service needs to be [registered as a service provider in EGI Checkin](https://docs.egi.eu/providers/check-in/sp/).
+1. This web service needs to be [registered as a service provider in EGI Check-in](https://docs.egi.eu/providers/check-in/sp/).
 2. Append EGI SP credentials to `.env` file

     1. Add `BARTENDER_EGI_CLIENT_ID=<Client id of EGI SP>`